IFYates/Phorm/README.md

 Pho/rm - The **P**rocedure-**h**eavy **o**bject-**r**elational **m**apping framework

 ## Goals
-- An O/RM framework utilising stored procedures as the sole database interaction
+- An O/RM framework utilising stored procedures as the primary database interaction
 - Solving a specific style of data access - not a one-size-fits-all solution

 ## Driving principals